-In SHTF situations, don’t lose hope but take out your beer stash.
-Check out these 14 survival uses for beer cans!
+In SHTF situations, don’t lose hope but take out your beer can.

-Beer can help you survive, no matter the brands of beer cans you have.
-Just ask Clifton Vial of Nome, Alaska, who was stranded for more than 60 hours outside of town on Nov.
-28, 2011.
+Beer can help you survive no matter the brands of beer cans you have.
+Just ask Clifton Vial of Nome, Alaska, who spent more than 60 hours in isolation outside of town on November 28, 2011.

-While he was out for a drive, his truck veered into a snowdrift, and with no cell service, he couldn’t call for help.
+While he was out for a drive, his truck veered into a snowdrift.
+With no cell service, he couldn’t call for help.
 He was wearing only jeans, a thin jacket, and sneakers.

 Vial did everything he could to endure temperatures of 17 below zero.
 He insulated his clothing with random rags and used the truck’s heater for warmth until he ran out of gas.

-For nourishment and hydration … you guessed it, he turned to a few cans of frozen Coors Light.
-Mr. Vial survived his ordeal thanks to turning his attention to an unlikely hero – a beer can.
-Check out these 14 ways to use one to survive.
+For nourishment and hydration, well, you guessed it: he turned to a few cans of frozen Coors Light.
+Mr. Vial survived his ordeal thanks to turning his attention to an unlikely hero: a beer can.

 1. Boil Water